Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Introduction

 \section{Introduction}

-Manipulation of deformable objects remains one of the most intricate challenges in robotics due to the inherent complexity and unpredictable behavior of such objects.
-Deformable objects can be broadly categorized into two major categories: thin-shell surfaces, such as clothes~\cite{nocentini2022learning,wu2019learning} and ropes~\cite{sundaresan2020learning}; and volumetric objects, such as dough~\cite{lin2022planning,huang2021plasticinelab}.
+\IEEEPARstart{M}{anipulation} of deformable objects remains one of the most intricate challenges in robotics due to the inherent complexity and unpredictable behavior of such objects.
+Deformable objects can be categorized into two major categories: thin-shell surfaces, like clothes~\cite{nocentini2022learning,wu2019learning} and ropes~\cite{sundaresan2020learning}; and volumetric objects, like dough~\cite{lin2022planning,huang2021plasticinelab}.
 In this paper, we focus on the latter and study dough manipulation given a set of candidate tools like rolling pin, knife, etc.

 Existing works on dough-like volumetric deformable objects majorly rely on a learned dynamic model of the underlying particles ~\cite{zhu2022challenges,arriola2020modeling,yin2021modeling}.
-However, these methods all require a substantial amount of collected or semi-auto-generated demonstrations for training the dynamic models, which poses two critical issues: firstly, the difficulty of obtaining a comprehensive set of demonstrations, particularly for long-horizon tasks; and more importantly, the limited capability of generalizing beyond the scope of the provided demonstrations.
+However, these methods all require a substantial amount of collected or semi-auto-generated demonstrations for training the dynamic models, which poses two critical issues: firstly, the difficulty of obtaining a comprehensive set of demonstrations, particularly for long-horizon tasks; and more importantly, the limited capability of generalizing beyond the provided demonstrations.

 Given this context, there is an imperative need for a more versatile and universally applicable approach to deformable object manipulation, one that can navigate the intricacies of both short and long-horizon tasks, without being overly reliant on demonstrations.
 This paper introduces a novel demonstration-free hierarchical planning method that addresses these challenges.